jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to Northern (City) at BAL in 32-34m at 10tph (+6m)
 * CR2 changing to Central at TCR in 35-37m at 10tph (+9m)
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 34-40m at 18tph (+10m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 35-40m at 18tph (+10m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 36-40m at 10tph (+11m)
 * CR2 changing to Northern (City) Southbound at AGL in 37-40m at 10tph (+11m)
 * CR2 changing to District at VIC in 38-40m at 10tph (+12m)